mattermost/docs/source/configure/configuration-settings.rst

   :target: https://mattermost.com/deploy
   :alt: Available for Mattermost Self-Hosted deployments.

+This setting isn't available in the System Console and can only be set in ``config.json``.

 Enable this setting to write audit files locally, specifying size, backup interval, compression, and maximum age to manage file rotation.
-This setting can only be changed from ``config.json`` file, it cannot be changed from the System Console user interface.

 **True**: File output is enabled.